Mendhox/Stage-02-main-challenge/README.md

 <h2 id="explorer-program">About the Explorer Program</h2>
 <ul>
   <p>The Rocketseat Explorer is a six month intensive Full-Stack program that helps those who are seeking to join the IT field, specifically in Web Development.
 The Explorer program focus exclusively on hard skills, soft skills and training through hands-on practical activities.
 The mottos are "never stop learning" and "learn by doing".</p>
+  <a href="https://www.rocketseat.com.br/explorer" target="_blank">Rocketseat Explorer Program (PT-BR only)</a>
 </ul>
-<ul><a href="https://www.rocketseat.com.br/explorer" target="_blank">Rocketseat Explorer Program (PT-BR only)</a></ul>

 <h1 id="pt-br" style="color: yellow">Português</h1>